Florida State hit with 2nd straight game-day postponement

 The Seminoles are scheduled to play next week at Duke.

-The game is the 16th out of 58 scheduled for this weekend across major college football to be postponed or canceled, including No. 3 Ohio State at Illinois.
+Across major college football 17 of 58 games scheduled for this weekend have been postponed or canceled, including No. 3 Ohio State at Illinois.

 Elsewhere Saturday, the start of the Rice-UTEP football game in Houston was delayed because of a second round of virus testing.